code-pushup/cli/tools/codecov/README.md

 # Codecov Matrix Generator

-This tool generates a GitHub Actions matrix configuration for running code coverage across all packages in the monorepo.
+This tool generates a matrix configuration used in GitHub Actions for running code coverage across all packages in the monorepo.

 ## Overview